WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week5.md

  * [Lab exercises](/files/LectureNotes/files/exercises/lab5.lagda.md).
  * An additional collection of [homework](/files/LectureNotes/files/exercises/homework4.lagda.md) exercises is also provided with [solutions](/files/LectureNotes/files/exercises/homework4-solutions.lagda.md) (avoid looking at them until you have attempted the homework).

-### Next week we will have the Practice Test 1
+### Next week we will have the Practice Test

 The practice test is in Week 6 in the UG04 lab on Tuesday 4:00-5:50pm.

-  1. We will use the real Test 1 the students took last year.
+  1. We will use real Test 1 that the students took last year.
   1. There are 5 questions of increasing difficulty.
   1. We will run it in strict exam conditions.
      1. Mobile phones should be put on silent mode and away from your desk after you enter the attendance code.